rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations copy/Expressions/Forming_expression/index.md

 ---
 title: "Forming expressions"
-description: "Expressions are used to simplify complex contexts.
-PEMDAS helps determine the order of operations in expressions.
+description: "Expressions are used to simplify complex contexts in math.
+PEMDAS helps determine the order of operations.
 Variables are represented by letters."
-lead: "Expressions are used to simplify complex contexts.
-PEMDAS helps determine the order of operations in expressions.
+lead: "Expressions are used to simplify complex contexts in math.
+PEMDAS helps determine the order of operations.
 Variables are represented by letters."
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00
 draft: false